PyStan/standrome/README.md

-- 👋 Hi, I’m Stanley Theodore
+- 👋 Hi, I’m Stanley Woodrome
 - 👀 I’m interested in Everything under the Sun
-- 🌱 I’m currently learning Pyhton, HTML, CSS and etc.
+- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on nothing at the moment.
+- 💞️ I’m looking to collaborate possibly an open source project in finance.
 - 📫 How to reach me standrome@yahoo.com

 <!---